New world. New skills.

 Everyone should be able to live, learn, work and participate in the digital world.

-The COVID-19 pandemic has accelerated changes in how and where we work.
-For many organisations the crisis brought to the fore the discrepancy between the skills people have and those needed for jobs in the digital world.
+Rapid shifts in how and where we work have highlighted the gap between existing skills and those required for jobs in the digital world.

 Upskilling the Middle East workforce to bridge the digital divide is a complex problem that requires business leaders, governments and educators to work together to make the world a more resilient, more capable and more inclusive place.